 What information do we collect that is not about you but is Client Data?

 Each of our Services involves you providing us with financial or accounts related data (we call this the Client Data) which has been previously hosted on a third-party accounting system (the Source Platform) and for which you are requesting one of our Services (which might include transferring that Client Data to an alternative third-party accounting system (the Destination Platform).

 The majority of Client Data that you will provide to us will not be ‘personal data’ as such term is defined in Data Protection Laws.

-Because there is a possibility that some of the Client Data may include small items of personal data you acknowledge and agree that in respect of such Client Data you act either as a data controller or as a data processor in regard to the data of your clients and that, as a result, we act as a data processor and/or as a sub-data processor in relation to any such Client Data which is also personal data.
+Because there is a possibility that some of the Client Data may include small items of personal data you acknowledge and agree that in respect of such Client Data you act either as a Data Controller or as a Data Processor and that, as a result, we act as a data processor and/or as a Sub-Data Processor in relation to any such Client Data which is also personal data.
 All terms used in this provision have the meanings given to them in the Data Protection Laws.